 It’s a mouthful.
 Let’s be honest.
-The first burden of explaininkncn tagg “KCNQ2 encephalopathy” is merely getting that triple-letter-score Scrabble word right.
+The first burden of explaining “KCNQ2 encephalopathy” is merely getting that triple-letter-score Scrabble word right.
 In the early days when we first heard Jack’s diagnosis, I trained myself to remember K-C-N-Q-2 by converting it into a recognizable name, at least in part: “Casey NQ2.”

 Because that’s what a name should be, isn’t it?
 Something you can recognize.
 It’s a first step in getting to know that intriguing new person at a cocktail party.
 Like a password, a name gives you access.
 It opens up conversations.
 Of course, that’s what we really want from KCNQ2 encephalopathy.
 We want to get to know it better.